CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

   - `CookieServerCsrfTokenRepository.withHttpOnlyFalse` allows the browser to access cookies using JavaScript code.
   - `SpaServerCsrfTokenRequestHandler` allows JavaScript applications to access not just the plain token values, but also encoded ones.

-There is [one more filter configuration](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/9bcc8bbfcce0c77c9c106f42b01601e71cc07b12/backend-for-frontend/src/main/java/io/cynicdog/backendforfrontend/config/SecurityConfig.java#L43) to register for handling CSRF tokens since we are using the reactive core of Spring WebFlux for our web server.
+There is one more filter configuration, [csrfWebFilter](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/9bcc8bbfcce0c77c9c106f42b01601e71cc07b12/backend-for-frontend/src/main/java/io/cynicdog/backendforfrontend/config/SecurityConfig.java#L43), to be registered for handling CSRF tokens since we are using the reactive core of Spring WebFlux for our web server.
 Reactive repositories won't save the token unless there is a subscription to the result, so we need to subscribe to the token-recognition behavior.